Pilouche/blablacar-technical-test/README.md

 mvn clean install
 mvn -e exec:java -Dexec.args="scenarios/fileName1 scenarios/fileName2 ..."
 ```
 The input files are stored in "/blablacar-technical-test/src/main/resources/scenarios/".
-Feel free to add your own scenarios there in order them.
+Feel free to add your own scenarios there in order to test them.

 ## Running the tests
 Unit tests are automatically run when compiling the project with maven.